 EPIC VIA FERRATA AT FÜRENALP IN ENGELBERG, SWITZERLAND

-Hike Difficulty: This route is rated K4 difficulty.
-I haven’t done too many Via Ferrata’s but I was told this is one of the more challenging ones out there.
+- Hike Difficulty: This route is rated K4 difficulty.
+I haven’t done too many Via Ferrata’s in Switzerland but I was told this is one of the more challenging ones out there.
 It was actually my first time ever and was a pretty simple concept of clicking in and out so don’t worry if you have little to no experience.
 We climbed 773 meters of an incline in total and a lot of it was ladders and metal pegs out of the wall.
-If you have any fears of heights don’t do this.
-If you aren’t in good shape… don’t do this.
-If you like adventure and want a challenge then go for it.
-There were several families doing it and a young boy so it’s nothing crazy but definitely not for everyone.

 Want more details and photos?
 View the full blog post here: EPIC VIA FERRATA AT FÜRENALP IN ENGELBERG